Inverness: Toponymy

 In the colonial period, a Gaelic-speaking settlement named New Inverness was established in McIntosh County, Georgia, by settlers from in and around Inverness.
 The name was also given by expatriates to settlements in Quebec, Nova Scotia, Montana, Florida, Illinois, and California.
 The name Inverness is also given to a feature on Miranda, a moon of the planet Uranus, as well as a 2637 m tall mountain in British Columbia, Canada.
 Inverness is also known by its nicknames Inversnecky or The Sneck, with its inhabitants traditionally known as Clann Na Cloiche ("Children of the Stone" in Gaelic) owing to the importance of the Clach Na Cudainn stone in the city's history.
 This large flat stone is now located outside the town hall, by the historic Mercat Cross.
-The stone was originally at the river Ness, where the towns women took their laundry.
+The stone was originally at the river Ness, where the townswomen took their laundry.
 They would rest their tubs on the stone, thus it became known as the stone of the tubs - 'clach na cudainn'.